softwaremill/recursion-training/README.md

 ### A step back

-First, we wanted a transformation which doesn't look like recursion, but like a simple, flat set of rules.
+We wanted to use evaluation definition which doesn't look like recursion.

-A transformation which takes:
+We are looking for a tool which takes:
 - A recursive expression of type Expr,
-- a function which evaluates `Expr => Double`
+- a function which evaluates a single simple `Expr => Double`
   For example `case Sum(d1, d2) => d1 + d2`

 To be able to express such rules, we needed to go from `Expr` to `Expr[A]`.